Foam Rolling vs Stretching Which Is Better for Flexibility | 321 STRONG Answers

 - &#10003;Combining both in sequence produces more range of motion than either method done separately

-If you're asking foam rolling vs stretching which is better for flexibility, the answer is: use both, but roll first.
+Foam rolling and stretching both improve flexibility, roll first, then stretch, for compounding results.
 Foam rolling releases fascial adhesions that physically limit how far muscles can lengthen.
 Stretching then builds lasting range of motion in tissue that's already prepared.
-Research by Wiewelhove et al. in *Frontiers in Physiology* documented a 10% flexibility gain from consistent foam rolling alone (Wiewelhove et al., *Frontiers in Physiology*, 2019).
+Research by Wiewelhove et al. in *Frontiers in Physiology* documented a 10% flexibility gain from consistent foam rolling alone (Wiewelhove et al. *Frontiers in Physiology*, 2019).
 Add structured stretching afterward, and those gains compound.

 ## Foam Rolling vs Stretching Which Is Better for Flexibility